| Title: | Tests for Segregation Distortion in Polyploids |

 David Gerard

 the likelihood ratio tests for segregation distortion.
-Right now, this is
+This function

 g |